Aurlle/Aurlle/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello 👋!
 My name is Aurélie and I'm a student developer from Belgium</h2>

 ###